freedomofpress/securedrop-workstation-docs/docs/admin/reference/bios_update.rst

 Manual BIOS Updates
 -------------------

 If your laptop is not supported by ``fwupd``, you will need to consult the manual for your specific make and model to determine how to manually apply a BIOS update.
 The process will likely include downloading an update file, verifying its integrity, copying it to a USB drive, and then accessing an update menu within the BIOS settings.
-If you have a Thinkpad, refer to the instructions below.
+If you have a Thinkpad, refer to the instructions for :ref:`thinkpad_bios`.

 .. _thinkpad_bios:

-Upgrading the BIOS on Lenovo ThinkPad laptops
+Manual BIOS on Lenovo ThinkPad laptops
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The instructions below assume the use of a Linux-based computer for the creation of a BIOS upgrade USB.
 To upgrade the BIOS: